mathew-hall/wraith-selenium/README.md

  * Website: http://responsivenews.co.uk
  * Source: http://github.com/bbc-news/wraith

+Wraith-Selenium is an augmentation of the BBC Wraith gem by the Friday design agency.

-Wraith is a screenshot comparison tool, created by developers at BBC News.
+The original Wraith is a screenshot comparison tool, created by developers at BBC News.

 ## What is it?

-Wraith uses either [PhantomJS](http://phantomjs.org) or [SlimerJS](http://slimerjs.org) to create screen-shots of different environments and then creates a diff of the two images, the affected areas are highlighted in blue
+The original Wraith uses either [PhantomJS](http://phantomjs.org) or [SlimerJS](http://slimerjs.org) to create screen-shots of different environments and then creates a diff of the two images, the affected areas are highlighted in blue.

 ![Photo of BBC News with a
 diff](http://bbc-news.github.io/wraith/img/320_diff.png)

+Wraith-Selenium adds the ability to use a configurable Selenium grid of browsers.

+##To Do

+Wraith-Selenium is NOT production ready at the current time.
+Below is a non-comprehensive list of actions that should be completed.

+1. Write unit tests that are understandable and actually work.
+2. Add functionality to specify multiple browser versions to get true Selenium grid style functionality
+3. Add ability to specify OS / Device types for emulation purposes
+4. Enhance cropping functionality to allow defined crops of parts of pages so that component testing can be properly isolated from changes elsewhere on the page.
+5. Add ability to create more flexible base images - for example a browser rendering of the same url can identified as 'base' for all other browsers to be tested against
+6. Nice To Have - some mechanism to based on the diff images produced that allow the tests to be marked passed, failed or indefinite (i.e. for human inspection). - maybe a machine learning problem :-)

 ## Requirements